-GCBO was founded in 1992 to address declining bird populations through avian research and the protection of Gulf coastal habitat utilized as stopover sites by migratory songbirds.
-It was then that the Houston Audubon Society (HAS) approached Phillips Petroleum Company for support to obtain funding for land acquisitions along the Chenier Plain of Texas.
+The GCBO was founded to address declining bird populations through avian research and the protection of Gulf coastal habitat utilized as stopover sites by migratory songbirds.
+It started as a collaborative between conservation organizations and industry on the Upper Texas Coast and the Chenier Plains in Louisiana.
+In 1992 the Houston Audubon Society (HAS) approached Phillips Petroleum Company for support to obtain funding for land acquisitions along the Chenier Plain of Texas.
 Phillips responded enthusiastically with a $60,000 challenge grant.
 About the same time, The Nature Conservancies of Texas and Louisiana (TNC) were also working to protect the important habitat of the Chenier region.
 Amoco Production Company had pledged $200,000 and land valued at over $700,000 in support of that effort.
 In 1993, the conservation organizations (HAS and TNC) merged the two complementary initiatives, forming the framework for what is now the Gulf Coast Bird Observatory – a long-range effort to protect birds and improve and protect their habitat along the entire Gulf Coast.

 The Eight Founding Partners